FrSkyRC/ethos-manual/README.md

 # ethos-manual

-The team drafting the multilingual versions of ETHOS Manual are investing a considerable effort and time to introduce adequate screenshots in the language of the translated Manual, as appropriate.

-This commit is now half way and will be finalised on follow-on versions.
+This repo supports multilingual versions of the ETHOS Manual.

 ## French manual in progress

 * Online version: <https://frsky-rc.gitbook.io/manuel-francais-ethos>
 * PDF version: <https://github.com/FrSkyRC/ethos-manual/releases/download/nightly26/ethos-french-manual.pdf>

-## Manuals in other languages
+## PDF Manuals

-PDF copies of the latest manuals in the other languages can be found at <https://github.com/FrSkyRC/ETHOS-Feedback-Community> (Links at the bottom of the page.)
+PDF copies of the latest manuals can be found on the Releases page.